-- p) A Service Improvement Plan has been developed to ensure that improvement areas across the Service, including any actions arising from His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) Inspection, are documented, evidenced and regularly reviewed. - q) Member and Officer Development Programmes.
-During 2022/23 Officers undertook facilitated supportive leadership development.
-Access to the T2Hub of Management and Leadership Self Development resources, Continual Professional Development through the Leadership Forum and Guest Speakers and Officers completing the Executive Leadership Programme. - r) Six scheduled Member Days to support Member development and awareness of developing agenda for the Service and across the Sector as a whole. - s) An approved Treasury Management Policy and Prudential Indicators. - t) A Protective Marking Scheme (based upon the Her Majesty's Government Security Framework). - u) Implementation of a Public Sector Equality Duty (PSED) action plan to implement its priorities.
-Actions within this plan have been fully integrated within the LGA FRS Equality Framework Self-assessment/action planning process and Priorities following consultation. - v) Aligned service delivery with our four Local Authorities (Hull, East Riding, North Lincolnshire and North East Lincolnshire) through District management teams, is helping partnership work and assists us to be closer and more accountable to local communities. - w) Bi-Annual Performance Reports to HFA are published on our website. - x) A Pension Board, as required under The Firefighters' Pension Scheme (Amendment) (Governance) Regulations 2015, was formed in 2015 to oversee compliance in the operation of the Firefighters' Pension Scheme (FPS).
-The Pension Board met twice during 2022/23. - y) The Executive Director of People and Development chairs a Joint Consultative Committee attended by all Representative Bodies to discuss any matters relating to staff terms and conditions. - aa) Member Champions continue to support functional areas and are invited to attend local District performance meetings and to meet with Area Managers and Executive Directors.
+- (p) A Service Improvement Plan has been developed to ensure that improvement areas across the Service, including any actions arising from His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) Inspection, are documented, evidenced and regularly reviewed. - (q) Member and Officer Development Programmes.
+During 2023/24 Officers undertook facilitated supportive leadership development.
+Access to the T2Hub of Management and Leadership Self Development resources, Continual Professional Development through the Leadership Forum and Guest Speakers and Officers completing the Executive Leadership Programme. - (r) Scheduled Member Days throughout the year support Member development and awareness of developing agenda for the Service and across the Sector as a whole. - (s) An approved Treasury Management Policy and Prudential Indicators. - (t) A Protective Marking Scheme (based upon the His Majesty's Government Security Framework). - (u) Implementation of a Public Sector Equality Duty (PSED) action plan to implement its priorities.
+Actions within this plan have been fully integrated within the LGA FRS Equality Framework Self-assessment/action planning process and Priorities following consultation. - (v) Aligned service delivery with our four Local Authorities (Hull, East Riding, North Lincolnshire and North East Lincolnshire) through District management teams, is helping partnership work and assists us to be closer and more accountable to local communities. - (w) Bi-Annual Performance Reports to HFA are published on our website. - (x) A Pension Board, as required under The Firefighters' Pension Scheme (Amendment) (Governance) Regulations 2015, was formed in 2015 to oversee compliance in the operation of the Firefighters' Pension Scheme (FPS).
+The Pension Board met twice during 2023/24. - (y) The Executive Director of People and Development chairs a Joint Consultative Committee attended by all Representative Bodies to discuss any matters relating to staff terms and conditions. - (z) Member Champions continue to support functional areas and are invited to attend local District performance meetings and to meet with Area Managers and Executive Directors.

-- bb) Consultation on our Council Tax Precept for 2022/23 drew a significant number of responses from our community (2325).
-This allowed Fire Authority Members to make an informed decision on this matter. - cc) In line with legislative requirements HFRS published its Gender, Ethnicity and Disability Pay Gap Report by the end of March 2023.
-Any arising actions are included within the Report to HFA. - dd) Emergency Preparedness for significant events is assured through provision of a fulltime team, established and tested Business Continuity Plans and a lead role within the Humber Local Resilience Forum (LRF). - ee) Policies relating to compliance, management and administration of information governance, under the General Data Protection Regulation (GDPR) are published on the website.
+- (aa) Consultation on our Council Tax Precept for 2023/24 drew many responses (1356) from our community.
+This allowed Fire Authority Members to make an informed decision on the setting of the precept. - (bb) In line with legislative requirements HFRS published its Gender, Ethnicity and Disability Pay Gap Report by the end of March 2024.
+Any arising actions are included within the report to HFA. - (cc) Emergency Preparedness for significant events is assured through provision of a fulltime team, established and tested Business Continuity Plans and a lead role within the Humber Local Resilience Forum (LRF). - (dd) Policies relating to compliance, management and administration of information governance, under the General Data Protection Regulation (GDPR) are published on the website.